 William OLIVE #5158

-William OLIVE, 9th & 49th Infantry Battalion
+Indigenous Australian William Olive, 9th & 49th Infantry Battalions

 Olive left Brisbane in March 1916 bound for Egypt on board the 'Star of Victoria.
 By this time troops had been evacuated from Gallipoli and units in the Middle East were being reformed.
 Olive was transferred to the 49th Infantry Battalion and proceeded to France via the port of Marseilles in June to begin his active service in the front lines.